hasnat-shahriyar/C-Programming/C-Practice/Module-6/readme.md

 <i>

-Now, let's address the specific important parts :
+Now, let's address the specific important parts:

 - `int i = pos; i < n - 1; i++`:
   - Here, `i` is initialized to `pos`, which is the position to start removing elements.